Zhong-Lab-UCSD/RNA3Dgenome-code-repository/README.md

 - [`TAD_analysis.r`](./HiC/TAD_analysis.r) is used for analysis on topologically associating domains (TADs).
 - [`loops.sh`](./HiC/loops.sh) is used to call loops and perform Aggregate Peak Analysis (APA).
 - [`loop_analysis.r`](./HiC/loop_analysis.r) is used for analysis on chromatin loops.

-## PLAC-seq

-### Raw data processing and analysis
-[MAPS](https://github.com/ijuric/MAPS) was used with default parameters to process the PLAC-seq data and to identify chromatin-chromatin interactions